Ramotion/circular-carousel/README.md

 }
 ```

-2.1) Add a reference to the carousel control and the selection of a delegate and datasource to your Carousel control.
+    i.
+Add a reference to the carousel control and the selection of a delegate and datasource to your Carousel control.
 ```swift
 private weak var _carousel : CircularCarousel!

 @IBOutlet var carousel : CircularCarousel! {
     set {
         _carousel = newValue